toopieare/hh2025/README.md

 ## NUS Health Hack 2025 Project: CGA Clarity
 Members: Alfred Ho, Raymond Lu, Qihuang Xie, Kenneth Yong

 This repository contains our hackathon entry for a technology-based solution to implement the Comprehensive Geriatric Assessment (CGA) inspired by the [Polaris LLM constellation architecture](https://arxiv.org/pdf/2403.13313).
-Our system is designed to conduct the CGA through natural voice conversations with patients.
+Our system is designed to conduct the CGA through natural voice conversations with patients or caregivers.

 ## Current Progress & Features